LavaFly/LangtonsAnt/README.md

 # LangtonsAnt
-Project for school
+Project for school.
-Written in Java, done a few years ago
+Written in Java, done a few years ago.
-No future Updates expected
+No future Updates expected.